Understanding the SSDI Five-Month Waiting Period

 Principal Attorney

-The application process for Social Security disability benefits is notoriously long.
+The application process for Social Security Disability benefits is notoriously long.
 Apart from that, there is a mandatory five-month waiting period that may be pretty complex to understand for new applicants.

 The SSDI five-month waiting period starts on your disability onset date and ends five months later.
 You can collect benefits the month after.
 Your first benefit payment will be for the sixth full month after your disability began.
 This period doesn’t apply if your disability results from ALS.